This is a quick post about another non-quick rabbit hole.

 The next part of the project would be to then get Wireshark to further decode those GVRET packets and disect them into Brusa BDC668 CANBus messaging – breaking out all the voltages, currents, error flags, statuses and modes… etc. See later in this post.

 And so to ChatGPT again.
 As I’ve said above, I’ve worked with Wireshark code in the past.
 I know how to compile it, debug it and make changes.
-But that took weeks of learning, but over the past 20 years of using Ethereal and now Wireshark.
+But that took weeks of learning, though those weeks were spread out over the past 20 years of using Ethereal and now Wireshark.
 And I didn’t want to spend weeks on this project.
 So… I use ChatGPT to speed the process up.
-It doesn’t get everything right, and there are endless iterations as you get it to home in a solution, but for this complexity of this project it was a massive speed boost.
+It doesn’t get everything right, and there are endless iterations as you get it to home in a solution, but for the complexity of this project it was a massive speed boost.
 There I said it!
 I use AI to write code!

 You can find the basic files here: https://github.com/Purplemeanie/wireshark_packet_gvret.git